rubyworks/readme/test/fixture/README.md

 It also come with a command line client to pump out the data into variant formats, such a YAML, JSON and even Ruby code.

-    $ readme --yaml

-    $ readme description

-See the [API documentation](http:/rubydoc.info/gems/readme) and `readme --help` for more information.

 ## Copyright